 Hop Creek still flows through the center of the valley, though how wide and how deep will vary by season.
 We were prepared for numerous creek crossings, which there were – the trail crosses the creek at least a half dozen times, but the crossings were either shallow enough or narrow enough that they didn’t pose a problem at all.

-The walk through Hop Valley was beautiful in the early morning light, with the smell of sweet grass and sage perfuming the air and last vestiges of the sunrise painting on the canyon walls and bathing the entire valley in a warm glow.
+The walk through Hop Valley was beautiful in the early morning light, with the smell of sweet grass and sage perfuming the air and last vestiges of the sunrise painting the canyon walls and bathing the entire valley in a warm glow.
 I try to focus on these little pleasures along this part of the trail, because to describe it otherwise can be done in a single word:

 Sand.